 Despite these concerns, early voting is becoming increasingly popular in the United States.
 According to the National Conference of State Legislatures, 37 states and the District of Columbia now offer some form of early voting, and many more are considering it.

-For independent and third party candidates, early voting can be a helpful tool for increasing voter turnout.
+For independent and third-party candidates, early voting can be a helpful tool for increasing voter turnout.
 By making it easier for people to cast their ballots, we can create a more representative and inclusive democracy that works for everyone.

-An election board is a government body responsible for overseeing the administration of elections.
+Definition and meaning of election board: An election board is a government body responsible for overseeing the administration of elections.
 This includes tasks such as registering voters, maintaining voter rolls, and ensuring that voting machines and other equipment are properly calibrated and functioning.
 The board also plays a role in enforcing election laws and regulations, such as those governing campaign finance and voter eligibility.
 In some jurisdictions, the election board is also responsible for certifying the results of elections and issuing official tallies.

 Some states and municipalities have independent or third-party members on their election boards to ensure impartiality and fairness in the election process.
 For example, Iowa has a bi-partisan election board, composed of two Republicans and two Democrats, that oversees the state's elections.
 Similarly, the city of New York has a Board of Elections that is composed of ten members, with five members from each of the two major political parties.